Columbia School of Public Health declares gambling addiction as one of the biggest health issues in America

 Exploiting the Neuroscience of Internet Addiction

-In this article the relationship between neuroscience and internet gambling.
+In this article the relationship between neuroscience and internet gambling is explained.
 The article deliniates how much of what we do online releases dopamine into the brain’s pleasure centers, resulting in obsessive pleasure-seeking behavior.
 Technology companies face the option to exploit our addictions for profit.

 Health Impacts of Gambling Expansion in Toronto

 Toronto Board of Health has released a new report that explains, in part, that “problem gambling is a significant public health concern … impacting upwards of 11,000 people aged 18+ in the greater Toronto area.”
 This disturbing statistic is among many that the Board finds, as the seriousness of problem gambling grows as casinos and online gambling expand.

 Machine gambling faster track to addiction